oneforawe/config-repo/README.md

 relevant files that will be over-written if you want to go back to your original settings.

-1. Clone this repo to obtain a local copy the files:
+1. In a shell, clone this repo to obtain a local copy the files:
    `git clone https://github.com/oneforawe/config-files.git ~/.config-files`

 2. For Mac systems, you can run the MacOS environment setup script: